asequeira-os/asequeira-os/README.md

-## Antony Sequeira - Software Engineer
+# _Antony Sequeira - Software Engineer_
 I specialize in turning raw ideas into real, production-ready products.
-If you're a startup looking to go from zero to launch, I’m the person who can make it happen!
+If you're a startup looking to go from zero to launch, I can make it happen!

 ## <img src="assets/Xeduler-icon-maskable-512.png" alt="Xeduler logo" width="20" height="20"> Xeduler